 Bean relative native to tropical areas of Africa, Asia, and South America with glossy mid-green leaves and curiously contorted striated pink flowers.
 Slow to get started, but the vines venture out in mid-summer.
-The roots of this species, native to India and the Himalayas, can be eaten boiled or raw.
+The roots of this species can be eaten boiled or raw.
 I don't think we'll try that – I'm just interested in observing how it does in our garden for a year.

 ||wild mung bean; wild cow pea; zombi pea